MarcBuch/lab/rancher/README.md

 Rancher is a container management tool like Portainer, but for Kubernetes.

+**Requires significant resources**.
+Not very suited for a small PiCluster.

 ## Install Rancher with helm

 First, you need to create a namespace for rancher.
 It has to be called `cattle-system`.